best-esims-japan

 • Works with dual SIM (keep your home number active)

-Both providers are safe options for Japan, easy to use, and designed for international travelers.
-The best eSIM for Japan mainly depends on whether you prefer fast setup and app control with Ubigi or unlimited day-based flexibility with Holafly.
+Both providers are reliable choices for Japan, easy to use, and designed for international travelers.
+The right pick mainly depends on whether you prefer Ubigi's flexible data plans and app control or Holafly's unlimited day-based simplicity.
+If you would like to see more options, visit our Japan eSIM directory for a full list of providers.

 How to choose the right eSIM for Japan

-Here’s what to consider before buying your Japan eSIM:
+Here is what to consider before buying your Japan eSIM:

 • Phone compatibility: Most iPhones from XR and newer, Google Pixel 4+, and many Samsung and Xiaomi models support eSIMs.